Nightly Business Report: Broadcast history

 In 1990, on the height of the series' popularity, WPBT launched its unit, NBR Enterprises to sell videotapes and newsletters that was centered around the series.
 Following it, the show came yet another overhaul in 1991, when one anchor came from New York, and the other anchor came from Miami, while adding its own bureaus in Los Angeles and Chicago, and hired Cassie Seifert to serve as anchor of the desk in the New York department.

 In 1998, financial journalist Susie Gharib joined the anchor desk with Paul Kangas.
 Gharib anchored from the heart of New York's financial district, while Kangas remained at the program's production center in Miami.

 From 1988 to 1997, NBR was co-produced by Reuters, and from 1997 to 2001, it was co-produced by its arch-rival before its bankruptcy, Bridge Information Systems.

 NBR was also seen internationally through Worldnet, the U.S. Radio and Television Armed Services network and on SBS in Australia and Triangle Television in New Zealand.
-Audio of the program aired on Sirius XM satellite radio at 7:00pm ET.
+Audio of the program aired on SiriusXM satellite radio at 7:00pm ET.
 NBR operated three reporting bureaus with full-time staff members as well as bureaus in Denver, Silicon Valley, and Phoenix operated in partnership with the public television stations in those markets.

 In 2005, the show switched distributors from American Public Television, to PBS, in order to avoid the risk of losing affiliates and make the show accessible to the PBS National Programming Service.

 Over the years, NBR received numerous awards.
 In 2005, for extended coverage of China's emergence as an international economic power, and in 2006 the website was honored with a Best In Class award from the International Media Council.
 Rodney Ward took over from Linda O'Bryon in 2006 after she had left to join KQED, serving as executive editor and senior vice president through 2011.
-O'Bryon eventually became President and Chief Executive Officer of South Carolina ETV; she retired in 2017.
+O'Bryon eventually became president and chief executive officer of South Carolina ETV; she retired in 2017.

 In 2009, NBR began broadcasting in high definition, with broadcasts presented in a letterboxed format for viewers with standard-definition television sets watching either through cable or satellite television.
 The program also introduced a new set and upconverted its existing graphics package to HD.